 1. Saadiyat Beach

-Saadiyat Beach is undoubtedly the most beautiful beach in Abu Dhabi and is definitely a contender for the best beach in the UAE.
-The crystal clear turquoise waters rival those of the Maldives, but don’t be deceived by calm mornings; by mid-afternoon, the waves can be pretty intense, depending on the weather.
+Saadiyat Beach is undoubtedly the most beautiful beach in Abu Dhabi and a contender for the best beach in the Middle East.
+Its crystal clear turquoise waters and white sand rival those of the Maldives.
+However, don’t be deceived by calm mornings; depending on the weather, the waves can be pretty intense by mid-afternoon.

-Stretching over 4 kilometres, the dazzling white coral sand beach is divided between a number of luxury beach resorts, a high-end beach club and two public beach areas.
-It’s a great place for long strolls and collecting seashells as well as sunbathing and swimming.
+Stretching over 4 kilometres, the dazzling white coral sand beach is divided between several luxury beach resorts, a high-end beach club, and two public beach areas.
+It’s a great place for long strolls, collecting seashells, sunbathing, and swimming.

 If you’re lucky, you might spot a dolphin or two or even baby hawksbill turtles as they hatch from the numerous nesting sites along the beach.